quasarframework/quasar-framework.org/source/components/search.md

 | `upper-case` | Boolean | Transform input to upper case. |
 | `lower-case` | Boolean | Transform input to lower case. |

-Also note you can use the native DOM attributes of an input: "name", "max-length", "autocomplete" and so on.
+Also note you can use the native DOM attributes of an input: "name", "maxlength", "autocomplete" and so on.

 Common input frame properties: